Key takeaways:

 The critical path method does two main things:

-1. It helps project managers find the most important tasks in a project that critically affect how long a project will take.
+- It helps project managers identify the most important tasks that critically affect the project’s duration.

 In this article, we’ll tell you everything you need to know about the critical path method, and answer questions such as: